Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on June 16, 2015.

 Hopefully, by now we have convinced you the importance of using something more advanced than a weight scale or BMI.
 Luckily, there are many methods to determine your body composition.
 Some are quick and easy but provide basic information only.
 Some are lengthy and expensive and require the assistance of a trained technician to administer a test.

 Image Credit: Flickr

 This is a method that many people have encountered in their local gym.
 Calipers are widely used because they are portable, easy to use, and can be administered by almost anyone as long as they have had proper training and sufficient experience.

-Calipers work by pinching external body fat in several places around your body and measuring how much skin can be grasped by the caliper’s arms.
-These results are taken and used in mathematical calculations, which determine the fat content in your entire body.
+Calipers work by pinching external body fat in several places around your body and measuring how much skinfold can be grasped by the caliper’s arms.
+These results are taken and used in mathematical calculations, which determine the fat mass in your entire body.

-If this sounds a little simplistic, that’s because it is.
+If this sounds simple, that’s because it is.
 Calipers are an example of 2C body composition analysis.
 Calipers will tell you how much fat you have, but that’s about it.

 The other thing to be aware of when you are using calipers to test your body composition is that the accuracy of your results may vary across tests, and the reproducibility (having consistent test results when back-to-back testing) won’t be as high as tests performed on medical-grade machines, which are designed to reduce variance across tests and increase accuracy.

 Hydrostatic weighing (also known as underwater weighing) calculates your body fat percentage using you underwater body weight.
 To get your underwater weight, you first need to expel all of the air in your lungs and then submerge yourself in a pool while sitting on a special scale.
 Your underwater weight is compared with what you weigh on land, and these numbers, together with the value of the density of the water in the pool, are put through a series of calculations.
 These calculations produce your body fat percentage.